 Indicate if the patient was excluded from the sepsis protocol.
+Note that the exclusion must be in place before or during the treatment window to constitute an eligible exclusion.

 0 = Patient was not excluded from the protocol

 1 = Patient was excluded from the protocol